Lin Daoqian: In Taiwan

-There are a number of myths and legends about Lin in Taiwan, although historical sources give varying accounts of his presence of Taiwan and it is not clear where he had actually stayed, or if he was there.
+There are a number of myths and legends about Lin in Taiwan, although historical sources give varying accounts of his presence of Taiwan and it is not clear where he had actually stayed.
 According to Taiwanese legends, Lin slaughtered many of the natives in Taiwan, using their blood as caulk for his ships.
 It was said that while anchored at Takau, Taiwan in 1563, Lin placed his treasure into eighteen and a half bamboo baskets, hiding them in the surrounding hills, and the Takau Hill then acquired an alternate name Buried-Gold Hill (埋金山).
 Another story goes that Lin was told by a Taoist master that he would be able to conquer all of China if, after he had performed certain tasks in a hundred days, he fired three arrows towards Beijing on the dawn of the last day.
 The master gave him 3 magic arrows and a "divine rooster".
 Lin handed the rooster in the care of his sister Jin-lien (金蓮).
 On the midnight of last day, Jin-lien inadvertently startled the rooster, causing it to crow.
 Lin awoke and mistakenly thought that dawn had arrived, immediately firing off three divine arrows with his name towards the imperial capital.
 The three arrows flew into the imperial palace, striking the Dragon Throne.
 However, as it was midnight, the throne was empty.
 The emperor found the three arrows with Lin's name on them stuck in his throne, realizing that Lin had attempted to kill him, then ordered his troops to attack Lin.
 Lin, however, managed to escape.